laithsinawi/fancy-grid-portfolio/README.md

 ### Usage

-1. Add Portfolio Items - Title, Description, and Image
+1. Add Portfolio Items - Title, Description, Image and Category(s)
 1. Create page, menu item and include shortcode in page	`[fgp_portfolio]`
 1. You can override "Hide Filter Categories" setting in shortcode by using "hide_filters" attribute (see example below)
 1. Reorder your portfolio items using Drag and Drop Sort